MinBZK/ai-validation/docs/projects/amt/reporting-standard/latest_new.md

 For reproducibility, governance, auditing and sharing of algorithmic systems it is essential to have a reporting standard so that information about an algorithmic system can be shared.
 This reporting standard describes how information about the different phases of an algorithm's life cycle can be reported.
-It contains, among other things, descriptive information combined with information about the technical tests and assessments applied.
+It contains, among other things, descriptive information combined with information about the technical tests and tasks applied.

 !!! warning "Disclaimer"